Fall/Spring 2022/23 and Summer 2023 Tuition

 Groton Hill Wind Ensemble – Long-sleeve black dress shirt and pants, or full-length black dress, skirt or slacks; long or 3/4 length sleeves, black shoes and socks/hosiery, tie optional (bow tie or regular tie, black only)

 Membership in Regional Youth Ensembles program is open to all students in Grades K-12 by video or live audition.
 Chamber Strings (beginner) and Camerata (intermediate) are string ensembles, and Sinfonia (advanced) is full orchestra, open to strings, winds, brass, and percussion students.
-The Groton Hill Wind Ensemble is open to advanced students in grades 9-12, and the newly created Groton Hill Meadow Winds is open to intermediate students in grades 6-9.
-The Chamber Winds is open to beginners who are ready for their first ensemble experience.
+The Groton Hill Wind Ensemble is open to advanced students in grades 9-12.
 Students are strongly urged to take private lessons, but there is no requirement to take lessons at Groton Hill Music.

 Members are required to participate in their school’s orchestra or band program if one is offered.
 Groton Hill’s large ensembles are considered extra-curricular, and are not intended to replace a school ensemble for any student.
 If there are extraordinary circumstances preventing a student from participating in school band or orchestra, the family should contact our Class & Ensemble Manager.